Restlessness and the Unconscious: Finding Stillness in a Distracted World

 About the Author

-Scott Jeffrey is the founder of CEOsage, a self-leadership resource publishing in-depth guides read by millions of self-actualizing individuals.
-He writes about self-development, practical psychology, Eastern philosophy, and integrative practices.
+Scott Jeffrey is the founder of CEOsage, a self-leadership training platform.
 For 25 years, Scott was a business coach to high-performing entrepreneurs, CEOs, and best-selling authors.
-He's the author of four books including Creativity Revealed.
+He publishes in-depth guides read by millions of growth-oriented individuals, focusing on self-actualization, shadow work, spiritual awakening, and integrated practices.
+He's the author of four books, including Creativity Revealed.

 Learn more >